Spectral Analysis of the Non-self-adjoint Mathieu-Hill Operator: Abstract

 \section{Abstract}

-We obtain uniform, with respect to $t\in(-\pi,\pi],$ asymptotic formulas for the eigenvalues of the operators generated in $[0,1]$ by the Mathieu-Hill equation with a complex-valued potential and by the $t-$periodic boundary conditions.
-Using these formulas, we prove that there exists a bounded set $S$ which is independent of $t$ such that all the eigenvalues of these operators lying outside the set $S$ are simple.
-These results imply the following consequences for the non-self-adjoint \ Mathieu-Hill operator$\ H$ generated in $(-\infty,\infty)$ by the same Mathieu-Hill equation: (i) The spectrum of $H$ in a neighborhood of $\infty$ consists of the separated simple analytic arcs. (ii) The number of the spectral singularities in the spectrum of the operator$\ H$ is finite.
-Furthermore, we establish the necessary and sufficient conditions for the potential, for which the operator $H$ has no spectral singularity at infinity and it is an asymptotically spectral operator.
+We obtain uniform, with respect to $t$ asymptotic formulas for the eigenvalues of the operators generated in $[0,1]$ by the Mathieu-Hill equation with a complex-valued potential and by the $t-$periodic boundary conditions.
+Then using it we investigate the non-self-adjoint \ Mathieu-Hill operator$\ H$ generated in $(-\infty,\infty)$ by the same equation and establish the necessary and sufficient conditions for the potential for which $H$ has no spectral singularity at infinity and it is an asymptotically spectral operator.

 Key Words: Hill operator, Spectral singularities, Spectral operator.

 AMS Mathematics Subject Classification: 34L05, 34L20.